orlad1006/pands-problem-sheet/README.md

 Replace the first 6 digits with X

 My notes:

+Attempt 1

-I did this by creating a variable that asked the user to input an account number.   then outputed the last 4 digits by using [-4:] and prefixing with 6 'X'.
+I did this by creating a variable that asked the user to input an account number then outputed the last 4 digits by using [-4:] and prefixing with 6 'X'.
 This prints as XXXXXX and the 4 characters counting from the end of the number inputed.
 This worked when I entered the 10 digit number 0123456789 to print out XXXXXX6789.
 When I inputed a number of with 4 digits or more it printed out as XXXXXX6789 .

 If the number is less than 4 digits it prints out 6'X's and the entered digits